consoledotdev/home/content/selection-criteria.md

 - Is the company building services and/or products where the primary user is a developer?
+- How well does the product meet the "Interesting tools" criteria above?
 - Are there challenging problems to solve?
 Is that because it's a new startup building something interesting and/or because the code is deployed at scale?
 - How is the company contributing to open source?
 Is the product itself open source?
 Do they have an open source program?
+- What is the internal developer experience like?
+Are they using modern tools, are builds fast, how often do they deploy, how well does the development environment work?
 - How detailed is the careers website?
 Do I get a real sense of what it would be like to work there?
 - How public is the company about their technology?
 Do they have an active blog